 Speakers are invited to contribute their time and talent for a period of up to three years.
 An ex-speaker may be re-nominated after being out of the program for a period of at least two years.
 A speaker may exit the program during the three years for personal reasons or may be terminated at the discretion of the SCS President Elect with the concurrence of the Distinguished Lecturer Committee.

-Speakers must be active members of SCS.
+Speakers must be active members of SCS at the professional level.